 Flights and long haul transportation: $5,898

-Our most expensive tickets were for last minute flights from Phu Quoc, Vietnam to Siem Reap, Cambodia, at $295 each.
-Of the 38 flights, two trains and one boat we included in this category, only three flight segments were actually 100% free.
+Thanks to many hard earned flight rewards, our most expensive tickets were for last minute flights from Phu Quoc, Vietnam to Siem Reap, Cambodia, at $295 each.
+Of the 38 flights, two trains and one boat we included in this category, only three flight segments were actually 100% free with flight rewards.
 However, the average cost of a single ticket was only $77 each.
 Considering some of the remote destinations we traveled to, the average ticket cost was extremely affordable.

 Our Admin category is a hodgepodge of costs, including visas, a few miscellaneous guide books and an astounding amount for travel insurance.
 Visas were required for only four countries we visited: Argentina ($170 each), Australia ($19 each), Vietnam ($105 each) and Cambodia ($20 each).
 Travel insurance (through World Nomads) was our biggest cost in this category at $1,978 (total for both of us) for the 388 days.
 We were quite fortunate that we never had to use it, which I’m simultaneously thankful for and bitter about, as it is the largest ‘unused’ fee in our calculations.

 We decided not to purchase any new devices prior to leaving, so this category is mainly comprised of upkeep.
 The blogging platform we use isn’t free; we pay for WordPress and hosting through Go Daddy ($170).
 For cloud storage, photo and video editing programs and Word/Excel, we use Microsoft Office 365 for a yearly fee of $108 and then tack on Assure for a 24-hour, online (and in store) help desk at the cost of $150.
 We also have had mishaps – and one big technical casualty (that I’m still not ready to talk about) set us back a whopping $565.
 Ouch.